liyujiel/CMPT300-OperatingSystems-Problems/README.txt

 Build:
+	memwatch.c and memwatch.h is needed for compilation.
 You can use "make" or "make all"  to build the executable file.

 Run: